Genouka/Xeonjia/README.md

 ## About

+There are two modes:

-The aim of this game is to reach the last floor of the tower and defeat the King of Evil.
+1) Story mode: the aim is to reach the last floor of the tower and defeat the "King of Evil".

+2) Multi-player mode: the aim of this mode is to score points and make your team win.

-Swipe your finger to move your character across the room; keep in mind that you can't stop yourself until you reach a wall or a boulder.
+Basically you will have to swipe your finger to move your character across the room; keep in mind that you can't stop yourself until you reach a wall or a boulder.

-Over time, you will gain experience points that will allow you to increase your level.

-During your trip you will find money and hidden treasures that you can use to buy stuff and improve yourself.
+Over time, you will gain experience points that will allow you to increase your level and during your trip you will find money and hidden treasures that you can use to buy stuff and improve yourself.

 Be careful, the tower is full of dangerous enemies ready to attack you!